-Then, you have improper use of license plates and parking permits.
+If you are not authorized to park in a certain spot, or break certain guidelines, you could face a violation for improper use of license plates and parking permits.
 Parking permits and license plates don’t give you the ability to break parking regulations.
 You can misuse a permit or license plate by using them without the person with a disability that has the license for the permit/plate.
 If that person is not a passenger or driver in the car, the permit or plate is invalid.
 So really, the permit or license is not tied to the vehicle itself, it is tied to the handicapped person using the vehicle.
 A person who does not need the handicapped parking can’t park there unless accompanied by a person with disabilities.

 Misusing parking permits or plates can result in the revocation of the permits or plates by the DMV.
 The DMV might choose not to revoke the plate/permit, but it might choose not to renew them.
 So you might not lose the plate or permit right away, but you might have a difficult time getting it renewed in the future.
 Allowing other people to misuse a parking permit or license plate can also result in the revocation of the permit/plate.